 How do I set up my company's master data in CleanCalculator?

-Master data is a general description of the data which has an effect on your company's economical setup, e.g. hourly wage, hourly rate, etc.
+Master data is a general description of the data which has an effect on your company's economic setup, e.g. hourly wage, hourly rate, etc.

-The master data is used every time you create a new offer basis.
-If you change your master data, you change the entire economical structure of your company.
+The master data is used every time you create a new quote basis.
+If you change your master data, you change the entire economic structure of your company.

-In order to create reliable offers and ensure a prosperous business, it is crucial to set up your master data correctly.
+In order to create reliable quotes and ensure a prosperous business, it is crucial to set up your master data correctly.

 See more here in the article: